mkinderwater/mk-piclock-adult/install.md

 sudo systemctl start mk-piclock-core.service 2>/dev/null || true
 ```

 The AHT10 uses address `0x38`.
 The OLED uses SPI0 and does not conflict with the I2C bus.
 The MAX98357A uses I2S and does not use `/dev/i2c-1`.

 `make install` performs an I2C preflight before stopping or replacing services.
-On Raspberry Pi OS it checks the persistent I2C state.
-On all systems it requires `/dev/i2c-1`.

-SPI and MAX98357A are verified using the commands above.
+On Raspberry Pi OS it checks the persistent I2C state, and on all systems it requires `/dev/i2c-1`.
+SPI and MAX98357A are verified with the commands above.

 ## Extract